-Bob Mionske explains the dos and don'ts of what to do if you're hit by a car while riding.
+Legally Speaking: What to do if you’re hit by a car

 Picture this: You are riding along on your regular training route and nearly home.
 The light is green ahead, so you stand up on the pedals.
 If you make that one, you will make the next three.
 You clear the first light.
 Sweet — Now you will be home in three minutes!